Massolari/reddit_to_telegram/README.md

 TELEGRAM_TOKEN=
 ```

+### 2. Define the bridges

-2. Create the file `bridges.json` and fill in the values for the subreddits and channels you want to bridge (you can use `bridges.example.json` as a template):
+Create the file `bridges.json` and fill in the values for the subreddits and channels you want to bridge (you can use `bridges.example.json` as a template):

 ```json
 [
   {